koestler/go-iotdevice/README.md

     Broker: tcp://mqtt.example.com:1883                    # mandatory, the URL to the server, use tcp:// or ssl://
     ProtocolVersion: 5                                     # optional, default 5, must be 5 always, only mqtt protocol version 5 is supported

-    User: dev                                              # optional, default empty, the user used for authentication
+    User: dev                                              # optional, default empty, the username used for authentication
-    Password: zee4AhRi                                     # optional, default empty, the password used for authentication
+    Password: zee4AhRi                                     # optional, default empty, the plain text password used for authentication
-    #ClientId: go-iotdevice                                # optional, default go-iotdevice-UUID, mqtt client id, make sure it is unique per mqtt-server
+    #ClientId: go-iotdevice                                # optional, default go-iotdevice-UUID (-> random on each startup), mqtt client id, make sure it is unique per mqtt-server

     KeepAlive: 1m                                          # optional, default 60s, how often a ping is sent to keep the connection alive
     ConnectRetryDelay: 10s                                 # optional, default 10s, when disconnected: after what delay shall a connection attempt is made